watsonfellowship/watson-51/_fellows/slate-hyacinthe.md

 ---

-I sought to understand and support the transnational movement of ecosystem restoration by investigating how rural communities balance restorative practices with social development.
+On my year, I learned from and supported the transnational movement of ecosystem restoration by investigating how rural communities balance restorative practices with social development.